rafatmunshi/facultyinformationportal/README.md

  ![](images/13.png)

 These are the features of the project available with this code.
-Further features which I have added for use for my University are mentioned below to give you an idea for your improvements-
-1. Current subjects of the teachers and students enrolled in them can be checked and updated.
-2. Class/subject teacher can access information of student of his/her class, access marks of student of all subject, mark attendance of his/her class and Class/subject teacher can feed remark for report card
-3. Add Chapter to each subject with deadline.
-Teacher entry on completion of chapter and Syllabus completion analysis
-4. Teacher daily activity entry and register.
-5. Security issues fixed-
-•	Viewlogs displays all the logs.
-You might not want to display this information to general public.
-•	Takebackup.php file downloads your entire database and possible confidential information by simply calling it via browser.
-Delete it if you don’t want this.
-•	Password is stored as text in database.
-This makes it vulnerable to SQL injections.
-Use better ways or OpenSSL or consider this- https://medium.com/@longtermsec/how-to-handle-passwords-securely-in-your-apps-e8f182e189a
-•	Sending Email- uses the old mail() function instead of a full-fledged mail library that supports SMTP-AUTH (and possibly encryption) for security.
-•	OTP expiry time is not set.
-Set it for better security.

 Frontend test cases-
 1. Localhost/facultyinformationportal should open the homepage with two login boxes as shown in the user guide.
 2. Without putting in any credentials or only one credential, an error message is displayed.